 In design circles Scher is best known for her dynamic use of outmoded typography that echoes Art Deco and Russian constructivism.
 This work, which featured on posters for the Public Theatre, helped to reposition the institution as an accessible space for people who would not normally attend the venue.

 Described as both an "unabashed populist" and a "master conjurer of the instantly familiar", Scher's varied career has seen her work with top brands including Coca-Cola, the Museum of Modern Art, and Microsoft, as well as co-founding design studio Koppel & Scher.
-Speaking to Creative Bloq, highlights the benefit of stepping out of your comfort zone: "I try to force myself to grow by doing things I don't know how to do very well.
+Speaking to Creative Bloq way back in 2009, she highlighted the benefit of stepping out of your comfort zone: "I try to force myself to grow by doing things I don't know how to do very well.
 Sometimes I fail utterly at it; sometimes I make breakthroughs."

 The American-Israeli architect, designer, and professor at the MIT Media Lab is renowned for her creations that blend technology and biology.
-In a recent talk at Design Indaba 2018, Oxman said that her goal is to augment the relationship between built and biological elements.
+In a talk at Design Indaba in 2018, Oxman said that her goal was to augment the relationship between built and biological elements.

 “Nature doesn’t assemble.
 It grows,” she told the Design Indaba audience.
 “We’re at a point in time where there’s a clash between the world of culture and the world of nature.
 It’s a slow process, but they’re colliding.”

 With designers becoming increasingly aware of the environmental impact of their work, Oxman is leading the way when it comes to re-evaluating how we design and the materials we use.